djleonskennedy/nextjs-graphql-example/README.md

 yarn schema:generate
 ```

-To generate `api.tsx` for client side and `api-ssr.tsx` for servers side
+To generate `/src/graphql/api.tsx` for client side and `/src/graphql/api-ssr.tsx` for server side

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.